Name: Arctic Char

 When choosing tackle for Arctic Char, you first need to look at the type of water and the size of fish that you are likely to encounter.
 If you are fishing in rivers that have a good flow and hold decent sized fish like Greenlands, Kangia River, then using a switch rod or small spey rod of 6/7# would be of great use.
 When fishing in higher water, a small double-handed rod gives you great control of your flies and any fish you hook during the fishing day.
 High water conditions allow you to swing quite large flies such as intruders and 2 to 3-inch tube flies that can really entice an aggressive response from big angry Char.
 Single-handed rods in 5/6# can be used with floating lines and long light leaders in lower water conditions.
 Types of flies for fishing this way can be nymphs and small streamers.

-If you have any questions about our Arctic Char fishing trips, contact our experienced team, who will help with any questions you have.
+If you have any questions about our Arctic Char fishing trips, you can contact our experienced fly fishing team member, Peter Collingsworth, who will help with any questions you have on 01603 407596 or by emailing firstname.lastname@example.org.

 If you would like to see some action of these fish being caught out in Greenland, make sure to check out our arctic char fishing playlist on Youtube, which you can find here.